joric/cc2540-keyboard/README.md

 **To run USB firmware and to detect USB on this module, U+ needs to be pulled to +3.3v via 1.5k resistor.**

-See HIDAdvRemoteDongle sample for the USB peripheral device.
+See HIDAdvRemoteDongle sample for the USB HID device.

-See HostTestApp sample from the CC2540 SDK for the serial device.
+See HostTestApp sample for the BTool-compatible serial device.

 See util/UBL sample for the USB Mass Storage device.